 There is, however, one company in Canada making cheap and effective light meters.
 Reveni Labs in Ontario, Canada is one of the first companies to come up with a novel approach to spot metering since Sekonic.
 Their spot meter is tiny compared to the Sekonic, and works with bifocal vision.

-The Reveni Labs spot meter also has a metering option built in where the user can meter for different parts of the image and automatically calculate the best exposure for the user.
+The Reveni Labs spot meter also has a metering option built in where the user can meter for different parts of the image and automatically calculate the best exposure for that image, similar to using the zone system.
 The metering mode is built based on Nick Carver’s metering method for medium and large format photography.